 When the battery becomes drained, the warning light will come on.
 For this reason, it’s best to unplug everything you aren’t using before you leave your car.

 RELATED: Car Charger Port Not Working? – Causes & Fixes

 Have you ever left your headlights on when you walked away from your car?
 It’s a common mistake, especially when the headlights are on during the day.

 Because the headlights run off of the battery during this time, you may come back to a dead battery when you are ready to go somewhere.
-However, before that, the warning light would come on.
-You just might not be in the car to see it.
+But, before that, the warning light would come on – you just might not be in the car to see it.